What you need to know

 I never received an email from McMaster to opt-in to receive a digital diploma.

-Please make sure to check your graduation status to ensure you are eligible to graduate.
+Please make sure to check your graduation status.
 Your graduation status can be viewed in Mosaic > Student Center > View my Graduation Status.

 I opted-in but never received a copy of my digital diploma.

 If you have a financial hold on your account, you will not receive your digital diploma.

 If you have a clear account and still did not receive a copy of your digital diploma, please email firstname.lastname@example.org for support.